 The song is played using three chords, consisting of G major, C major, and D major.
 These chords are really easy to switch between, and the strumming pattern stays the same throughout the song.

 Another well-known nursery rhyme that is rewarding for kids to learn due to its simplicity.
 The rhyme can be played on the first string of the guitar, the ‘E’ string.

 The ability to pluck notes and play a recognizable tune makes playing this song a fun experience for kids.

 4. Hot Cross Buns

-Hot Cross Buns is an English easter song and nursery rhyme.
-The melody and tempo of the song is slow, so it’s not difficult to play.
+Hot Cross Buns is an English Easter song and nursery rhyme.
+The melody and tempo of the song are slow, so it’s not difficult to play.